Aiven-Open/s3-connector-for-apache-kafka/README.md

 - `output_fields` - A comma separated list of fields to include in output.
 Supported values are: `key`, `offset`, `timestamp` and `value`.
 Defaults to `value`.

 List of new configuration parameters:
 - `aws.access.key.id` - AWS Access Key ID for accessing S3 bucket.
-Mandatory.
 - `aws.secret.access.key` - AWS S3 Secret Access Key.
-Mandatory.
 - `aws.s3.bucket.name` - - Name of an existing bucket for storing the records.
 Mandatory.
 - `aws.s3.endpoint` - The endpoint configuration (service endpoint & signing region) to be used for requests.
 - `aws.s3.prefix` - [Deprecated] Use `file.name.prefix` and `file.name.template` instead.
 The prefix that will be added to the file name in the bucket.
 Can be used for putting output files into a subdirectory.
 - `aws.s3.region` - Name of the region for the bucket used for storing the records.
 Defaults to `us-east-1`.
+- `aws.sts.role.arn` - AWS role ARN, for cross-account access role instead of `aws.access.key.id` and `aws.secret.access.key`
+- `aws.sts.role.external.id` - AWS ExternalId for cross-account access role
+- `aws.sts.role.session.name` - AWS session name for cross-account access role
+- `aws.sts.role.session.duration` - Session duration for cross-account access role in Seconds.
+Minimum value - 900.
+- `aws.sts.config.endpoint` - AWS STS endpoint for cross-account access role.
 - `file.name.template` - The file name.
 The connector has the configurable template for file names.
 Constant string prefix could be added to the file name to put output files into a subdirectory.
 - `file.compression.type` - Compression type for output files.
 Supported algorithms are `gzip`, `snappy`, `zstd` and `none`.
 Defaults to `gzip`.
 - `format.output.fields` - A comma separated list of fields to include in output.
 Supported values are: `key`, `offset`, `timestamp` and `value`.
 Defaults to `value`.